University of Central Florida: College of Medicine

 The UCF College of Medicine was established in 2006 by the Florida Legislature and the Florida Board of Governors to increase opportunities for medical education in Florida.
 The College of Medicine welcomed its charter class of 41 students on August 3, 2009, and eventually will produce about 120 medical graduates a year.

 With more than 4,300 applications for 41 available positions, UCF broke the state university record for most applications, and for 2009 it was the most selective medical school in the country.
 For the class of 2014, there were 3,761 applicants and only 60 were accepted.
 This initial class had the highest average MCAT score, 32.2, and GPA, 3.8, of any incoming class of medical students in the state.
 The inaugural class had a median age of 28, with 25% of the class composed of out-of-state students.
 The charter class completed their first year of courses on the UCF main campus, while the Lake Nona Medical City was completed.
 Every member of the inaugural class received a full scholarship, including tuition and basic living expenses, for their entire four years at the university, valued at over $160,000.

-The university aims for the college to become a research-intensive medical school, with the aid of the Burnett School of Biomedical Sciences, The UCF Lake Lona Cancer Center, a Veterans Affairs Medical Center, Nemours Children's Hospital, Tavistock Group, and a M.D.
+The university aims for the college to become a research-intensive medical school, with the aid of the Burnett School of Biomedical Sciences, the UCF Lake Nona Cancer Center, a Veterans Affairs Medical Center, Nemours Children's Hospital, Tavistock Group, and a M.D.
 Anderson Cancer Research Institute, all located on the College of Medicine's Lake Nona campus.

 Rosen College of Hospitality Management

 Located near the Orange County Convention Center on Universal Boulevard in Downtown Orlando, the college's 20 acre campus is designed to imitate a resort-style feel, with various areas of the college named for major donors to the college (e.g. Disney Dining Room, Universal Orlando Library, Darden Auditorium, and the state-of-the-art Anheuser Busch Beer & Wine Lab).
-The campus includes the Three Pillars Cafe, a student-operated cafe that serves various cuisines and food items.
 Regular Shuttle service is offered on most days that class is in session to and from the UCF Main Campus.

 The college features an on-site Campus Life Office and Career Services Office that coordinate on-campus activities and career development events in conjunction with the UCF Student Government Association.
 In 2005, the university opened two on-campus housing buildings, able to house 400 residents.
 The college offers a variety of student organizations including associations such as Eta Sigma Delta (International Hospitality Management Honor Society), National Society of Minorities in Hospitality, the Professional Convention Management Association, and the National Association of Catering Executives, and the Global Association of Christian Hospitality Professionals.
-Rosen is currently ranked as the #5 Hospitality Management school in the nation (and the youngest of the top five programs so rated).